Aloha Wela Wela, Charley Stoddard!

 In 1855, Stoddard’s family migrated to San Francisco from New York City when he was eleven.
 Stoddard began writing verses at a young age amid the growing literary climate of California.
 His first piece was published at aged nineteen in The Golden Era, then the chief literary organ west of the Rocky Mountains, under the pseudonym “Pip Pepperpod.”

 In the spring of 1864, the “Boy Poet of San Francisco” needed to recover his equilibrium after an emotionally devastating year at Oakland’s Brayton Academy.
-The family doctor prescribed that nineteenth century panacea for any sort of mental or physical indisposition: a lengthy sea voyage… Stoddard’s family, hoping to improve his health, arranged a stay for him in Hawai’i where his sister was married to a wealthy planter.
-On the eve of his twenty-first birthday, Stoddard left San Francisco for a six-month stay in the Kingdom of Hawai’i.
+The family doctor prescribed that nineteenth century panacea for any sort of mental or physical indisposition: a lengthy sea voyage… Stoddard’s family, hoping to improve his health, arranged a stay for him in Hawai’i, where his sister was married to a wealthy planter.
+On the eve of his twenty-first birthday, Stoddard left San Francisco for a six-month stay in Hawai’i.

 There were no sign posts on that road pointing the way to Crater or Creature-comforts, no notices to “Keep off the Lava” or, “Beware of the Missionary.”
 No Town Criers ran after us filing the vales with the clang of their dreadful bell.
 We had nothing to do but to get as lost as possible and hug ourselves and chuckle in sheer delight at the thought of our delicious predicament.
 Sometimes upon the breezy hill-tops with the azure sea curled up at the horizon brim like a wine cup, we paused to laugh aloud, or shout, for the very joy of living, and our hearts were ready to burst with the love and lust of it all.

-This would be his first “aikāne” homosexual relationship.
+This would be Charley’s first “aikāne” homosexual relationship.
 The Hawaiian aikāne relationship is well known to have been a part of Hawaiian noble life, including that of Kamehameha.
 They were an accepted tradition for both men and women, and they are one of the best examples of a nominally heterosexual community also accepting homosexual and bisexual relationships.
 The Protestant missionaries, however, deeply deplored known aikāne relationships.

 Over the sand we went, and through the river to his hut, where I was taken in, fed, and petted in every possible way, and finally put to bed, where Kana-ana monopolized me, growling in true savage fashion if anyone came near me.
 I didn’t sleep much, after all.
 I think I must have been excited.